DrRetro2033/Reyveld/README.md

 ## Branch Off Into Different Timelines 🌌

-With Arceus, you can create branches of a folder, so multiple versions can exist simultaneously.
+With Reyveld, you can create branches of a folder, so multiple versions can exist simultaneously.
 So secondary playthroughs (or projects) can branch off from an initial instance, without need to restart from the beginning!

 ```lua
 function Grow(path, starname)